tushar-gupta-1995/general-notes/Computer Architecture/pipelining.md

  - first instruction takes m clock cycles where m is number of stage per instruction (usually 4 as above)
  - from second onwards take 1 clock cycle
  - in long run CPI for pipelining should be 1 (with exception of first instruction)

+# Understanding clock

+If a cpu is 1 Ghz, then it completes 10^9 clock cycle in a second, so to complete 1 clock cycle, it will take, 10 ^-9 seconds = 1 ns. if n processes take different times, to complete all process in same clock cycle, we just need to ensure that slowest process completes in 1 cs, and that will determine the min cpu frequency needed to complete a task.